 In the brand's professional-oriented "Master 0f G" collection are multiple sub-collections, among which is the Gulfmaster.
 Made for marine-related work, the Gulfmaster has digital displays alongside its main hands for the time and subdials for other information like tide and more.
 It also includes sensors and a unique feature that allows you to move the watch hands out of the way of other information temporarily.

-Functionality: Altimeter, barometer, depth gauge, thermometer, tide graph and all the other standard timers and calendars.
+- Functionality: Altimeter, barometer, depth gauge, thermometer, tide graph and all the other standard timers and calendars.

 Also in the Master of G collection, this is one of a few dedicated pilot's watch families from G-Shock, and it proves itself with bulletproof construction, killer high-tech looks and unmatched accuracy across all the world’s time zones.
-Additional features depend on the generation and model, with later iterations being analog-only.
+Additional features depending on the generation and model, with later iterations being analog-only.

-Functionality: Bullet-proof construction, bluetooth connectivity, and standard timer features.
+- Functionality: Bullet-proof construction, Bluetooth connectivity, and standard timer features.

-These are pretty straight up analog/digital G-Shocks, and there’s very little to say about them other than that they’re totally badass, especially at these prices.
+These are pretty straight-up analog/digital G-Shocks, and there’s very little to say about them other than that they’re totally badass, especially at these prices.

-Functionality: 3-D-sculpted dial, alarms, timers, week and date display.
+- Functionality: 3-D-sculpted dial, alarms, timers, week and date display.

 Building on the digital Power Trainer lineup, these are all about tracking your workouts, whether they’re elaborate interval programs or simply a series of steps.
 The colorways are intended to make them more wearable with everyday clothes, encouraging you to keep it on and keep fit.

-Functionality: Connected phone app for fitness tracking, multi-timer, auto-time correction, calendars.
+- Functionality: Connected phone app for fitness tracking, multi-timer, auto-time correction, calendars.

 These watches are pushing 80s style into modern proportions like a trunk-pumpin’ remix of DeBarge.
 Yes, they’re incredibly capable and tough watches, but that’s not quite the point of these bad boys…well, unless you’re going to do a headspin on a piece of cardboard in it.
 Models like the GA710 and GA400 are closely related.

-Functionality: Standard feature set with calendars, timers, etc (no connectivity).
+- Functionality: Standard feature set with calendars, timers, etc (no connectivity).

 Casio tells us that they’re going for hip-hop fashion statements with these watches, but what really sets them apart is the rotary control dial in the crown position.
 This unique feature allows for intuitive control over whatever function is selected.

-Functionality: Standard calendar, alarms, and stopwatch functions, along with a unique rotary dial for quick-setting.
+- Functionality: Standard calendar, alarms, and stopwatch functions, along with a unique rotary dial for quick setting.

 It’s slightly busier than the GA-400, and for this reason, Casio is pushing this as “Street Fashion”-oriented.
-What we see is more of an automotive vibe coming in with the perforated hands on many models that suggest both old-school steering wheels and perforated driving gloves.
+What we see is more of an automotive vibe coming in with the perforated hands-on many models that suggest both old-school steering wheels and perforated driving gloves.
 But, yes, they’ll also color-coordinate with your most high-tech sneakers (in just about any color) for mad street style.

-Functionality: Calendar, alarms, timers, etc.
+- Functionality: Calendar, alarms, timers, etc.

 Like their GAS cousins below, these models exude a perhaps unintentional driving motif (depending on the colorway), while providing street-ready style, as well.
 The alternative dial layout is the kind of thing the G-Shockers will fuss over on the forums, but you can go with your gut and let the kids do the arguing.
 Rock the purple and green colorway for mad retro-90s style.

-Functionality: Calendar, alarms, timers, etc.
+- Functionality: Calendar, alarms, timers, etc.

-Functionality: Calendar, timer, alarms, solar power.
+- Functionality: Calendar, timer, alarms, solar power.

-Functionality: Atomic timekeeping, daily alarms, unique hand adjustment capability.
+- Functionality: Atomic timekeeping, daily alarms, unique hand adjustment capability.

-Functionality: Time-setting via mobile link, carbon bezel, stainless steel case, tough solar tech, battery level indicator, timer, alarm, calendar.
+- Functionality: Time-setting via mobile link, carbon bezel, stainless steel case, tough solar tech, battery level indicator, timer, alarm, calendar.

 Not to be confused with mechanical watches, analog simply refers to watches with dials and hands rather than numeric displays to provide information.
 All the movements here are quartz-driven, providing the same reliability and durability found in the other models, while the presentation is meant to up the elegance to some.
 G-Shock often likes to give its most premium models all-analog displays, and prices will reflect that.

 - Functionality: Time-zone tracking and atomic clock referencing, with standard analog subdials.

-MT-G is a premium tier of G-Shock that sits below the absolute luxury-level MR-G. You'll find it features metal construction, bluetooth connectivity, atomic clock syncing to provide dead-accurate timekeeping, dual time zones and more.
+MT-G is a premium tier of G-Shock that sits below the absolute luxury-level MR-G. You'll find it features metal construction, Bluetooth connectivity, atomic clock syncing to provide dead-accurate timekeeping, dual time zones and more.

-Functionality: Bluetooth connectivity via Connected App, automatic time setting, world time, stopwatch and more.
+- Functionality: Bluetooth connectivity via Connected App, automatic time setting, world time, stopwatch and more.

-Functionality: Dual time, tide data, concealing hour hand, solar charging, more.
+- Functionality: Dual time, tide data, concealing hour hand, solar charging, more.